nachocaru/xaprb.com/content/blog/2009-01-13-iopp-a-tool-to-print-io-operations-per-process.md

 This tool would have been very handy to know about last week.
 One of my clients was seeing a lot of disk writes from a MySQL server, and it would have made it considerably easier to diagnose the problem.

 There is one small bug -- the -i flag causes idle processes not to be printed out, but it's applied after bytes have been transformed into kibi/mebibytes, so any process that has zeroes after that transformation gets filtered out.
 So you'll get different output from -i -k than you will from -i or from -i -m.
-I'll see if I can find the author's email address and let him know about this&#8230;
+I'll see if I can find the author's email address and let him know about this...

  [1]: http://pugs.postgresql.org/node/513
  [2]: http://lkml.org/lkml/2007/3/3/131